-Managing Anderson .Paak is the current road to success for this hard working industry entrepreneur.
+Managing Anderson .Paak is the current road to success for Adrian Miller, a hard-working industry entrepreneur.

 He held most of those positions at a management level at a young age when most people are at the bottom of the industry ladder climbing the rungs.
 After gaining vet status quickly, he diversified his skills and became interested in start-ups; Worldwide Heavyweight, Pheed, Xyion, and now OBE which is his current successful venture.
 He manages and is also a managing partner for/with Anderson .Paak.